 With a strong base of college students and leaders remaining at Ohio State, in the mid 80’s a collection of families and single adults initiated a community ministry in Worthington.
-The college ministry remains today and is called Mosaic.
+The college ministry remains today and is called H2O.
 The community ministry eventually became a separate church and built on Linworth Road in 1988.

 What God has done is truly remarkable through that tiny seed planted at Ohio State University in 1973.
 Our mission today is still the same: to help people without God to become fully alive, fully mature, and fully on-mission.
 We aim to help men and women fulfill their redemptive potential in the context of authentic friendships.
 We aim to help marriages and parents grasp the power of God in creating relationships that break the cycle of family dysfunction.